Gérard Depardieu: 2000s-2010s

-In the early 2010s, Depardieu's popularity in France suffered from the controversies following his tax exile first in Belgium then in Russia, and his public praise of Vladimir Putin.
-Several of his films performed dismally at the French box-office, including the period drama The Man Who Laughs (2012) which was released in the midst of the controversy.
-In 2014, Depardieu starred in Abel Ferrara's controversial Welcome to New York as a thinly-disguised impersonation of disgraced former IMF chief Dominique Strauss-Kahn.
-The film was released only on VOD.
-Also in 2014, Depardieu appeared in United Passions, a promotional film about the history of FIFA that bombed at the box-office and was lambasted by critics.
-Still in 2014, the crime film Viktor, an English-language Russian production, flopped in its limited U.S. release, failed to secure a release in France and was ridiculed by several French media.
+Throughout the early 2010s, Depardieu's popularity in France suffered from the controversies following his tax exile first in Belgium then in Russia, and his public praise of Vladimir Putin.
+Several of his films performed disastrously at the French box office, including the period drama The Man Who Laughs (2012) which was released in the midst of the controversy.
+Depardieu was next featured in several projects aimed at international markets, some of which were poorly received.
+In 2014, he starred in a thinly disguised portrayal of disgraced former IMF chief Dominique Strauss-Kahn in Abel Ferrara's controversial Welcome to New York; due to its subject matter, that film faced an industry boycott in France, which it bypassed by being released exclusively on VOD.
+Later that year, Depardieu appeared in United Passions, a promotional film about the history of FIFA that bombed at the box office and was lambasted by critics.
+He co-directed and starred in La Voix des steppes, a French-Kazakh project that remains unreleased as of 2026.
+Also in 2014, the crime film Viktor, an English-language Russian production, flopped in its limited U.S. release, failed to secure a release in France and was ridiculed by several French media.
+That same year, Depardieu filmed scenes for the Italian-produced science fiction film Creators: The Past which sat unreleased until 2020 and later generated controversy due to its conspiracist content and a fraud lawsuit filed by its disgruntled investors.

-Two films Depardieu made with director Guillaume Nicloux, Valley of Love, also starring Isabelle Huppert (2015), and The End, a low-budget film released on VOD (2016), while not box-office successes, earned him nominations for the César Award for Best Actor (for the first film) and the Lumière Award for Best Actor (for both films).
-Depardieu made two further films with Nicloux, including Thalasso (2019) where he co-starred with author Michel Houellebecq.
+Later on, Depardieu made two films with director Guillaume Nicloux, the drama Valley of Love where he co-starred with Isabelle Huppert (2015), and the low-budget, VOD-released The End (2016).
+While neither was a box-office success, they marked a critical comeback for the actor, earning him nominations for the César Award for Best Actor (for the first film) and the Lumière Award for Best Actor (for both films).
+He went on to make two more films with Nicloux, including Thalasso (2019) where he co-starred with author Michel Houellebecq.

 From 2016 to 2018, Depardieu played a starring role in Marseille, Netflix's first French-language original series.
-He authored or co-authored four books between 2014 and 2020, either to tell his life story or to express his personal philosophy.
+Outside of acting, he published four books between 2014 and 2020, either to tell his life story or to express his personal philosophy.
 Starting in 2017, Depardieu performed Barbara's songs on stage as a homage to the late singer.
 He reprised this show several times in the following years.
+In 2019, he reunited with both Bertrand Blier and Christian Clavier for the film Heavy Duty, which met with a dismal commercial reception.